 100 covered entities were selected for a Privacy Rule audit, a further 100 for a Breach Notification Rule audit and 150 for a Security Rule audit.
 The audits were a mixture of desk-based documentation reviews and compliance audits including a site visit and full paperwork inspection.
 Financial penalties could be issued for compliance failures identified during the audits, although it is likely to be some time before any fines are announced.

-The Department of Health and Human Services tasked OCR with policing HIPAA on December 28, 2000 – the date of the issuing of the Privacy Rule.
+The Department of Health and Human Services tasked OCR with policing HIPAA on December 28, 2000 – the date on which the Privacy Rule was issued.
 The compliance deadline was April 14, 2003, although it took five years before OCR issued its first fine for noncompliance in 2008.
-Up until that point over 33,000 HIPAA complaints had been filed with OCR, of which 8,000 were investigated, but no financial penalties had been issued.
+Up until that point over 33,000 HIPAA complaints had been filed with OCR, of which 8,000 were investigated, but no financial penalties issued.

 The first OCR settlement was reached with Providence Health Services for $100,000 after the loss of backup tapes containing PHI potentially exposed the health information of 386,000 patients.
 In 2009, further fines were issued, including a $2.25 million fine for CVS Pharmacy Inc., for the improper disposal of patient health records.

 In 2010, fines were issued to the Rite Aid Corporation for $1 million, again for improper disposal of health records, a $35,000 fine was issued to Management Services Organization Washington Inc. for an improper disclosure of PHI and in 2011, OCR issued the first fine for denying patients access to their health records.
 Cignet Health (Prince Georges County, MD) paid a $4.3 million penalty to settle the case.